Chia-Network/chialisp-web/docs/puzzles/offers.md

 When a Maker creates an offer, it's moved to the `PENDING_ACCEPT` state.
 So far, nothing has been written to the blockchain.
 In fact, nobody else will even know of the offer's existence until the Maker shares the file.
 If the Maker changes their mind before sending the offer file to anyone else, the Maker can delete the file, and the offer will have been effectively "canceled."

-However, the Maker's wallet needs to keep track of any pending offers, just in case the Maker decides to initiate any additional transactions before the offer has been accepted.
+However, the Maker's wallet needs to keep track of any pending offers, in case the Maker decides to initiate any additional transactions before the offer has been accepted.

 For example, let's say Alice has 1 XCH and wants to buy 251 CKC (thereby spending all of her XCH).
 When she creates her offer, her wallet will store the details locally in its database.
 All of her XCH coins (totaling 1 XCH) have been reserved for the offer, so she can't spend them while the offer is still pending.